 - Tayeb Salih (Sudan): Season of Migration to the North.
 This extraordinary novel is both a powerful and a poetic examination of the mental anguish and psychic torment that are the consequences of the colonial contact between North and South.
 He also wrote The Wedding of Zein and Other Stories.

 - Sipho Sepamla (South Africa): A Ride on the Whirlwind.
-Set during the 1976 June uprising in Soweto, this novel provides a powerful and moving account of the tensions and turbulence, intrigue and confusion which enveloped the township and rocked the nation.
+Set during the 1976 June uprising in Soweto, this novel provides a powerful and moving account of the tensions and turbulence, intrigue, and confusion that enveloped the township and rocked the nation.
 Sepamla is also a fine poet.

 - Wole Soyinka (Nigeria): (The first African writer to win the Nobel Prize for Literature in 1986) Death and the King’s Horsemen.
 This remarkable play tells how a well-meaning British District Officer tries to prevent the ritual suicide of a Yoruba chief – a sacrificial suicide demanded by the death of the king – and the devastating repercussions which follow.
 Among his other plays are The Lion and the Jewel, Dance of the Forests, Trials of Brother Jero, Kongi’s Harvest, and Madmen and Specialists.
 In Aké: The Years of Childhood, Soyinke wrote the story of his boyhood, before and during World War II, in a western Nigerian town called Aké.
 Wole Soyinka is also a brilliant poet, novelist, essayist, literary critic, and theatre director.